 In general, side effects in pJIA patients were of a similar type to those in adults with RA.
 Some side effects were seen more often: inflamed nose and throat, headache, feeling sick (nausea) and lower white blood cell counts.

-5. How to store Tofidence
+5. How to store Tocilizumab STADA

 Keep this medicine out of the sight and reach of children.